 As I mentioned above this is a blended chickpea soup using both canned chickpeas and cannellini beans.
-The reason for the cannellini beans is because they help make the soup creamier and they are mild in flavor.
+The reason for the cannellini beans is because they help make the soup creamier, but also because they are mild in flavor.

 There’s a perfect balance between the two, and the rest of the ingredients are almost what you’d see in any basic stock (onion, carrot, celery, garlic) as shown in my image below.

-One thing that is great about this recipe is that it tastes delicious even without chicken broth.
-In essence we are creating our own quick vegetable stock by sauteing the vegetables and then adding the water and letting it cook for 30 minutes.
+This recipe does not use any chicken broth or any other animal product.
+No curry, no dairy.
+With our simple list of vegetables, we are creating our own quick vegetable stock by sautéing the vegetables and then adding the water and letting it cook for 30 minutes.

-After cooking the vegetables and beans we simply place everything in a blender, which creates the pureed garbanzo bean soup.
+After cooking the vegetables and beans we place everything in a blender, which creates the pureed garbanzo bean soup.

-One tip though I recommend upfront is to not tell anyone that it has chickpeas in it unless they love chickpeas.
+One tip though I recommend upfront is not to tell anyone that this soup has chickpeas in it unless they love chickpeas.
 For whatever reason chickpeas get such a bad rap that it might turn off those sitting at the table with you.

 Tell them afterwards when they say they want seconds! 😉

 Unlike many soups that can take hours to simmer, this recipe does not.
-Also, since we are using canned chickpeas and canned cannellini beans, we save a ton of time by not having to soak the beans overnight.
+Also, since we are using canned chickpeas and canned cannellini beans, you save time by not having to soak the beans overnight.

 This also means it is a great soup to make at the last minute, after a long day at work when all you want is something healthy and tasty.

-First, you chop and start sauteing the onions in olive oil for about 5-8 minutes until tender.
+First, you chop and start sauteing the onions in olive oil in a large pan for about 5-8 minutes until tender.

-Add the garlic when the onions are tender.
+Add the garlic to the pan once the onions are tender.
 After about 2 minutes add the celery and carrots and saute for about 10 to 15 minutes over medium heat.

-Next, add in the water and the canned beans.
+Next, add the chickpeas and cannellini canned beans along with the water.
 Make sure the beans are rinsed.

-Bring this to a boil and then set to low heat (not too low) for about 30 minutes, stirring occasionally.
+Bring the soup to a boil and then set to low heat (not too low) for about 30 minutes, stirring occasionally.

-When 30 minutes is up, blend in a blender or food processor and blend until desired consistency (not long).
+After 30 minutes, blend in a blender or food processor and blend until desired creamy consistency (not long).
 Do this in batches, making sure there’s enough room in the blender at the top otherwise it may splash on you.

 If you have any leftover soup, let cool and store in air tight food containers.
 We ran out of our glass containers so we used these gelato containers that worked out great!